javiquinte/javiquinte.github.io/index.md

 (2017-2019).

 I collaborate regularly with various groups of the Research Data Alliance (RDA).
-Currently we are wrapping up the activities done at the [Research Data Collections WG][RDA-DCWG] in a document with [Recommendations on Research Data Collections][DCWG-Recommend]
+Currently, we are wrapping up the activities done at the [Research Data Collections WG][RDA-DCWG] in a document with [Recommendations on Research Data Collections][DCWG-Recommend]

 As a postdoctoral researcher in Geophysics I worked many years at the